tedpark217/Blackjack/README.md

 # Blackjack

 A simple game of blackjack recreated on a WPF application.
+Please wait until all cards have been distributed before pressing the buttons.

 ## System Info